We use UPS & Fedex for fast and reliable shipping.

 ▲ Ye called it "hare's fur glaze," while Li referred to it as "rust flowers."

-However, master of Jianzhan, Li Da, referred to Ye's "regular partridge feather glaze" as "black glaze with white spots," and believed that it was not the rare partridge feather glaze described in ancient texts of the Jian kiln, but rather the Japanese oil drip glaze.
-He first proposed this view in 1998 and further elaborated on it in 2005, providing detailed arguments based on his own experience in firing Jianzhan and the differences in the firing process between the two glazes.
+However, master of Tenmoku, Li Da, referred to Ye's "regular partridge feather glaze" as "black glaze with white spots," and believed that it was not the rare partridge feather glaze described in ancient texts of the Jian kiln, but rather the Japanese oil drip glaze.
+He first proposed this view in 1998 and further elaborated on it in 2005, providing detailed arguments based on his own experience in firing Tenmoku and the differences in the firing process between the two glazes.
 Moreover, Li referred to Ye's "hare's fur glaze" as "rust spots" and believed that the "hare's fur glaze" described in ancient texts should be the Japanese "lava glaze".

 Category 1: Black glaze.